legumeinfo/gene-function-registry/student_tutorials/README.md

 [Art of reading a journal article](/student_tutorials/Subramanyam_2013.pdf)

 ### Practice Material
-- Within the (practice)[https://github.com/legumeinfo/gene-function-registry/tree/main/student_tutorials/practice) folder is a reserach paper and curatation document.
+- Within the [practice](https://github.com/legumeinfo/gene-function-registry/tree/main/student_tutorials/practice) folder is a reserach paper and curatation document.

-### General SoyBase / LegumeInfo curation information
+### General curation information
 <details>
 - We use a "Genus species" code for curation.
 We use the first three letters of the <b>gen</b>us and the first two letters of the <b>sp</b>ecies (Example: <i>Glycine max</i> == glyma)
 - Advanced gene function curation protocol can be found [here](https://github.com/legumeinfo/datastore-specifications/tree/main/PROTOCOLS/gene_functions)
 </details>

 ### Selecting and accessing research papers